5-Year Business Plan

 Medium ImpactMedium Likelihood

-Mitigation: Serverless architecture (Cloud Run, Neon, Upstash) auto-scales.
+Mitigation: Serverless architecture (Vercel, Neon, Ably) auto-scales.
 Load testing from Phase 1.
 No single points of failure.

 Medium ImpactMedium Likelihood